 Our sustainably harvested oyster shell provides excellent drainage, its porous quality allows rainwater to permeate into the ground.
-It also acts as a natural fertilizer enriching the soil with naturally occurring calcium carbonate found in the oyster shells helping to neutralize acidic soils.
-Oyster shell also keeps away garden pests including moles and slugs, and at the same time minimize weed growth.
+Crushed oyster shell is a natural fertilizer and can be used as an alternative liming material to restore the soil chemical and microbial properties to improve plant productivity and growth.
+Oyster shells organic properties also helps keep away garden pests including moles and slugs, as well as minimize weed growth.

 Oyster farming is iconic to the Pacific Northwest.
 Native Americans harvested oysters for thousands of years.
 They used shells on paths to provide permeable and sturdy passageways Commercial oyster farming in the Puget Sound began in the mid1800s; it is now one of the largest producing areas in the U.S.